How to Use AI to Analyse and Improve Your Public Speaking Delivery

 How AI Helps You Improve the Structure of Your Spoken Delivery

 There is a difference between a well structured script and a well structured delivery.
-Your written talk might flow perfectly on paper, but when you deliver it, you might ramble through transitions, repeat points without realising, or lose your thread mid section.
+Your written version might flow perfectly, then on your feet you ramble through the joins, repeat a point without noticing, or lose the thread mid section.
+Transitions are where a presentation is won or lost, and they are usually the first thing to vanish when you speak.

 How to Use AI to Practise Pacing and Timing

-You can also ask AI to identify sections where your word density increases sharply.
-These are often sections where you feel least confident and compensate by speeding through the material rather than sitting with it.
+You can also ask AI to flag where your word density spikes.
+Those bursts are often the sections you feel least sure of, where you compensate by speeding up rather than sitting with the material.
+Naming them tells you exactly where to slow down and where a bit more rehearsal would steady you.

 Why AI Feedback Should Focus on Patterns, Not Individual Moments

-The most useful delivery feedback identifies recurring patterns rather than one off mistakes.
-Everyone stumbles on a word occasionally.
-That is not a delivery problem.
-But if you consistently lose energy in the second half of your talks, or always rush through your close, or tend to over explain when you sense the audience is confused, those are patterns worth fixing.
+The most useful feedback finds recurring patterns, not one off slips.
+Everyone stumbles on a word now and then, and that is not a delivery problem.
+But if you consistently lose energy in the second half of a presentation, always rush the close, or over explain the moment you sense confusion, those are patterns worth working on.

 How to Build a Delivery Improvement Loop with AI

-Sustainable improvement requires a feedback loop: deliver, review, adjust, deliver again.
+Real improvement runs on a loop: deliver, review, adjust, deliver again.
 AI makes each cycle faster and more specific.
+A practical version looks like this:

-• Practise the section again with that one adjustment
+Practise the section again with that one change.

 What AI Delivery Analysis Cannot Tell You

-Use AI for what it can measure: content clarity, structural coherence, filler patterns, and pacing.
-Use video review and live practice for everything that requires a human eye.
+So use AI for what it can measure, content clarity, structural coherence, filler patterns, and pacing, and use video review and live practice for everything that needs a human eye.
+The point is not to replace real practice, it is to walk into it already knowing which one habit to work on.

 Frequently Asked Questions About AI Delivery Analysis